Want to know where to submit short stories for money?

 Vestal Review's submission guidelines state that R-rated content is allowed, but X-rated is not.
 Other than that, your options are pretty wide open.

 Content length: Up to 500 words

 Genre: All flash fictionVISIT VESTAL REVIEW

 The BBC has a program called Short Story that is accepting submissions.

-While this isn’t somewhere that will pay you for your submission, they are running a short story competition with a top prize of over $20,000.
+While this isn't somewhere that will pay you for your submission, they do run a yearly short story contest with a top prize of over $20,000.